joe-warrington/twostage_drrp/README.md

-### About
+## About

 This code was developed to produce the results in the paper "Two stage stochastic approximation for dynamic rebalancing of shared mobility systems", Transportation Research Part C: Emerging Technologies, vol. 104, pp. 110-134, July 2019.
-Available from the publisher Elsevier at <https://www.sciencedirect.com/science/article/pii/S0968090X18314104> or on ArXiv: <https://arxiv.org/abs/1810.01804>
+Available from the publisher Elsevier at <https://www.sciencedirect.com/science/article/pii/S0968090X18314104> or on ArXiv: <https://arxiv.org/abs/1810.01804>.
+The code is distributed as open-source software under the GNU GPLv3 license - see the `LICENSE` file for the terms.

-### Requirements
+## Requirements

-The code is written in Python 2.7 and requires the solver Gurobi (free for academic use).
+The code is written in Python 2.7 and requires the solver Gurobi (free for academic use, paid-for otherwise).
 Note that environment variables need to be set correctly for the solver to be found.
 In the case of Mac OS, which was used during development, `GRB_LICENSE_FILE` needs to point to the full path including filename of the Gurobi license file.
 Windows and Linux will have a similar requirement.

 ## Usage